BU-Spark/ml-ffi-intelligent-query-builder/project-structure/project-document.md

     5. How much data is provided?
     6. Do we need to build more data?
     7. **I think we need more ideas here!**
-4. Hypothesis: Overview of how it could be done
+3. Hypothesis: Overview of how it could be done
-    1. ideally, train the model specifically about the Vianey database so that the model is sensitive to related terms.
-    2.
+    1. A program that is capable of translating plain language into SQL queries and then automatically querying the database for the expected output.
-6. Impact -- need further communication with the client
+4. Impact -- need further communication with the client

 ### A. Problem Statement: